-The Tibetan Women's Association (TWA) was originally founded on March 12, 1959 in Tibet.
-On this day - known as Women's Uprising Day - thousands of Tibetan women in Lhasa gathered together to protest against the illegal occupation of Tibet by Communist China.
+The Tibetan Women's Association (TWA) was founded in Tibet on March 12, 1959.
+On this day - known as Women's Uprising Day - thousands of Tibetan women from all three provinces gathered together in Lhasa to protest against the illegal occupation of Tibet by Communist China.
 Protesting peacefully outside the Potala Palace, hundreds of these women suffered brutally at the hands of the Chinese troops.
-They were arrested, imprisoned, tortured and beaten without trial.
+They were arrested, imprisoned, tortured, and beaten without trial.

 A period of transition for TWA followed this uprising when many Tibetan women were forced to flee Tibet to live in exile in India.
 From 1959 to 1984 many Tibetan women's groups were established in India, such as in Darjeeling, Kalimpong, Dharamsala, and Rajpur.
 Some of these groups initiated handicraft centers for women in their localities.
-These handicraft centers helped not only to preserve the arts and crafts of Tibet, but also imparted skills to Tibetan women so that they can earn their livelihood during the early refugee life.
+These handicraft centers helped preserve Tibet's arts and crafts and imparted skills to Tibetan women so they could earn their livelihood during their early refugee life.

 On the 10th of September 1984, with the blessings of His Holiness the Dalai Lama, the Tibetan Women's Association was officially reinstated with 12 branches throughout India.
-Today, the TWA has over 15,000 members and 52 branches worldwide including branches in: India, Nepal, Europe, Japan, the United States of America and Canada.
+Today, the TWA has over 20,000 members and 58 branches worldwide including branches in India, Nepal, Europe, Japan, Australia, Switzerland, the United States of America, and Canada.
 TWA sees itself as the natural continuation of our many brave sisters who sacrificed their lives for the freedom and protection of Tibet.

-In exile, TWA places great priority on the contributions of Tibetan women towards the preservation and promotion of the distinct religion, culture and identity of the Tibetan people.
-TWA serves the Tibetan community as a whole with activities addressing religious and cultural issues, educational needs, social welfare, the environment and the political participation and social empowerment of women.
+In exile, TWA places great priority on the contributions of Tibetan women towards preserving and promoting the distinct religion, culture, and identity of the Tibetan people.
+TWA serves the Tibetan community as a whole with activities addressing religious and cultural issues, educational needs, social welfare, the environment, and the political participation and social empowerment of women.

 To best achieve our goals, TWA functions as a democratic organization.
-The members of the Central as well as the Regional Working Committees are elected by their respective members for a fixed term.
+The members of the Central and the Regional Working Committees are elected by their respective members for a fixed term.
 The headquarters of TWA is in McLeod Ganj, Dharamsala, and it is from here that TWA issues guidelines and directives to the branch offices for the coordination of their activities.

-A map of Tibet - click to enlarge (source: Central Tibetan Adminstration)
+A map of Tibet - click to enlarge (source: Central Tibetan Administration)